SamuelMelian/DAS-G01-2025/decisions/0001-architectural-software-style.md

 * Bad, because of limited scalability
 * Bad, because of the difficulties integrating asyncronous processes

-### 0001-2-Client-Server
+### 0001-2-Client-Server-Layer

 The client-server architecture is a distributed computing model in which tasks are divided between clients and servers.
 Clients are devices or applications that request services or resources, while servers are centralized systems that provide those resources, process data, and handle business logic.
 Communication between clients and servers typically occurs through standardized protocols such as HTTP or HTTPS.
 Concerning the database, in this architecutre it is a subcomponent of the server.

 * Good, because it ensures sensitive data never reaches the client and maintains a higher level of security, such as the secret key for Stripe's API.
 * Good, because of the separation between the client and the server which is essential for using Stripe.
 This is because Stripe strongly reccomends all critical processes be made in the server-side of the application.
-*Good, because client and server components can be scaled independently across multiple machines or instances to handle increased load efficiently.
+* Good, because client and server components can be scaled independently across multiple machines or instances to handle increased load efficiently.
 * Bad, because The central server must handle all client requests, requiring proper load balancing and scaling resources
 * Bad, because the performance depends heavily on the speed and stability of the network connection between client and server.
 * Bad, because the centralized server can become overwhelmed with too many simultaneous requests, limiting scalability.